ENuge/project-dedalus/README.md

 ## Running Locally

 1. `npm install && npm run dev`.
 This should start a daemon that will update as you save files (server-built or frontend code).

+### Debugging Locally

+**NOTE**: This may require Chrome.
+Not sure.
+It's based on https://medium.com/@paul_irish/debugging-node-js-nightlies-with-chrome-devtools-7c4a1b95ae27 .
+You can stick `debugger;` statements into the source, and then debug via:

+1. `npm run debug` (Kicks off a hot-restarting run like `npm run dev`, but with magical debugging capabilities).
+2. Open `about:inspect` in Chrome.
+3. Click on "Open dedicated DevTools for Node".
+4. In your browser, navigate to your normal page address.
+Watch as your new Chrome inspector window gets caught on your debugger. ⚡✨